hyperledger/fabric/docs/source/blockchain.rst

 .. image:: images/future_net.png

-This is a blockchain network.
-Every participant in it has their own replicated copy of the ledger.
+This is a blockchain network, wherein every participant has their own replicated copy of the ledger.
 In addition to ledger information being shared, the processes which update the ledger are also shared.
 Unlike today’s systems, where a participant’s **private** programs are used to update their **private** ledgers,